Seeing the Bigger Picture: 3D Latent Mapping for Mobile Manipulation Policy Learning: Related Work

 3D scene representations encode explicit geometric structure (\eg, free space, surfaces) that is absent from 2D images, providing a stronger spatial inductive bias for manipulation.
 As a result, conditioning manipulation policies on 3D representations improves generalization and sample efficiency.

 One line of work lifts features from 2D large vision models into 3D structures.
-Early work PerAct~\cite{shridhar2023perceiver} encodes RGB-D observations into voxel grids and uses a transformer to predict the next end-effector pose~\cite{shridhar2023perceiver}.
-In a related advance, Act3D~\cite{gervet2023act3d} lifts multi-scale CLIP features into a 3D feature cloud and scores candidate points via cross-attention to regress manipulator poses.
-This approach has been extended to generate full action trajectories by conditioning diffusion models on the featurized 3D scene \cite{ke20243d}.
-Alternatively, GNFactor \cite{ze2023gnfactor} trains a neural feature field that jointly reconstructs 2D foundation-model features and predicts robot actions in 3D.
+PerAct~\cite{shridhar2023perceiver} encodes RGB-D observations into voxel grids and predicts end-effector poses via a transformer.
+Act3D~\cite{gervet2023act3d} lifts multi-scale CLIP features into a 3D feature cloud and scores candidate points via cross-attention to regress manipulator poses.
+This has been extended to generate action trajectories by conditioning diffusion models on the featurized 3D scene \cite{ke20243d}.
+GNFactor \cite{ze2023gnfactor} trains a neural feature field that jointly reconstructs 2D foundation-model features and predicts robot actions in 3D.

 Another line of work bypasses 2D feature lifting and learns policies directly from geometric observations like point clouds.
-DP3 encodes raw point clouds into compact embeddings that condition a diffusion policy for manipulation~~\cite{chi2023diffusion,ze20243d}.
-To improve precision, some approaches render the scene and apply multi-stage transformers that progressively zoom in on regions of interest~\cite{goyal2024rvt2}.
-To reintroduce rich semantics, recent work fuses point clouds with DINO features, forming semantic fields that enable part-level generalization across object instances~\cite{wang2024gendp}.
-Leveraging 3D geometric priors, EquiBot combines $\mathrm{SIM}(3)$-equivariant architectures with a point cloud diffusion policy, achieving invariance to scale, rotation, and translation~\cite{yang2024equibot}.
-ActionFlow uses a transformer that attends to $\mathrm{SE}(3)$-invariant point relations and leverages flow matching to learn symmetry-preserving trajectories~\cite{funk2024actionflow}.
+DP3 encodes raw point clouds into compact embeddings that condition a diffusion policy for manipulation~\cite{chi2023diffusion,ze20243d}.
+Some approaches render the scene and apply multi-stage transformers that zoom in on regions of interest~\cite{goyal2024rvt2}.
+Recent work fuses point clouds with DINO features, forming semantic fields that enable part-level generalization across object instances~\cite{wang2024gendp}.
+EquiBot~\cite{yang2024equibot} combines $\mathrm{SIM}(3)$-equivariant architectures with a point cloud diffusion policy for scale, rotation, and translation invariance, while ActionFlow~\cite{funk2024actionflow} leverages $\mathrm{SE}(3)$-invariant point relations with flow matching for symmetry-preserving trajectories.

-Despite recent progress, most existing approaches treat 3D scene representations as instantaneous observations, reconstructing them from scratch at each time step.
-We address these limitations by learning end-to-end manipulation policies conditioned on a persistent 3D latent map, enabling global and long-horizon reasoning.
+Despite recent progress, most approaches treat 3D representations as instantaneous observations, reconstructing them at each step.
+We address this by learning end-to-end policies conditioned on a persistent 3D latent map, enabling global and long-horizon reasoning.